|

 Operating a 10 Ton Roller.

 Most of us tried not to think about being out in the open, oblivious to the sounds of possible enemies.
 We relied heavily on our guards.
-When asked what we built roads for, most of us replied, "For the Viet Cong to take over the country."
+When asked what we built roads for, most of us were unsure.
+It seemed to help the VietCong more than the guys.

 Other Duties: Occasionally operating a D7 Dozer.